GauraVerma1413/NST/README.md

 - Run all the cells of the notebook

 # Some Results
-I am attaching the NST results pdf for he results.
+I am attaching the NST results pdf for the results.